David-Durst/JOB/README.md

 ### React Reading
 1. [React Official Documentation](https://facebook.github.io/react/docs/why-react.html) - Read through the guides from "Why React?" until (but not including) "Add-Ons".
 I would skip the tutorial as it does poor state management.

 ## State Management
 Redux is the dominant player for managing state in React web applications.
-Readers may have
+Readers may have encountered other approaches for managing state, such as Flux or Reflux.
+However, Redux has won the battle for React state management.

+### Redux Reading
+1. [Redux Official Documentation](http://redux.js.org/index.html) - Read 1-3 and 4.5.
+Its very good.
+1. ALTERNATIVE - [Redux Videos](https://egghead.io/courses/getting-started-with-redux) - I don't like learning from videos, so I've never seen these.
+However, they appear to be highly recommended by others.
+Watch them if you prefer watching to reading.

 ## Modules